-The sum of three tests, two assignments, and quiz/seminar/group discussion will be out of 100 marks and will be scaled down to 50 marks
+The sum of three tests, two assignments, and quiz/seminar/group discussion will be out of 100 marks

 (to have a less stressed CIE, the portion of the syllabus should not be common /repeated for any of the methods of the CIE.
 Each method of CIE should have a different syllabus portion of the course).